About this Program

-The marine science technology concentration in the Ocean & Earth Sciences B.S. degree is designed for students interested in the more practical and technical side of oceanography.
+Old Dominion University offers a Bachelor of Science degree in Ocean & Earth Sciences with a major in marine science technology.
+This program is designed for students interested in the more practical and technical side of oceanography.
 Students gain practical skills in data acquisition and processing, field operations, and instrument design, assembly, operation, and maintenance.
 Whereas other concentrations in ocean and earth science emphasize more theoretical aspects of these fields, this concentration focuses on hands-on skills.
 Upon graduation, students in this concentration will be able to work closely with scientists, researchers, and engineers on wide ranging projects in the environmental science and technology fields.
 For example, these include potential job opportunities associated with Virginia's offshore wind resource development, which involve collecting and analyzing meteorological, oceanographic and environmental data, upgrading port and logistics facilities, and ensuring this development is compatible with other ocean uses.

 Program Highlights